JACoW-org/docs-ECRIS/docs/InvitedOrals/SSpcodes.md

 ***For this reason one Session Block's Programme Code will usually be identical to its Session Code.***

 There may be exceptions, however, often related to **poster sessions**.
-Since it is usual for IPACs to have around 500 posters per day presented at the same time, it may be necessary to split these posters in *multiple rooms or areas*.
+Since it is usual for ECRISs to have around 500 posters per day presented at the same time, it may be necessary to split these posters in *multiple rooms or areas*.
 In that case, for the purpose of a better reading of the Indico timetable, **it is convenient to use one session per day having multiple session blocks**.
-Here is an example from IPAC'23:
+Here is an example from ECRIS'23:

 ![](img/OneSessionThreeBlocks.png)